-MHFA won’t teach you how to be a therapist, but you will be able to say you’re a Youth Mental Health First Aider.
+Mental Health First Aid won’t teach you how to be a therapist, but you will be able to say you are a Youth Mental Health First Aider.

 Video created by Mental Health First Aid England

-Our Youth MHFA course is split into four manageable chunks.
-These are:
+Our Youth Mental Health First Aid course is split into four manageable chunks.

 Depression and anxiety